Meats and Sausages

 A simple but functional sliding metal door is secured by pipe uprights.
 The door will be hot and it should have hook holes or handles.
 Earth mound over the pipe completes construction.

-The above information is reprinted with permission from Meat Smoking and Smokehouse Design.
+The above information is reprinted with permission from the book Meat Smoking and Smokehouse Design.